mfukushim/map-traveler-mcp/README.md

 #### MCP resources

-Has two custom prompt samples.
+Has three custom prompt samples.
 When you import a prompt with Claude Desktop, Claude will act as a traveler.
 The SNS-compatible version controls SNS input and output while having a travel conversation.